• Skip to primary navigation

 How To Serve Hummus

-• Serve it as a dip with raw veggies like cherry tomatoes, baby carrots, or cucumber slices.
-It's often accompanied with pita wedges, crackers, or any other flatbread like sourdough naan or sourdough rosemary focaccia.
+• Serve your homemade hummus as a dip with raw veggies like cherry tomatoes, baby carrots, or cucumber slices.
+It's often accompanied with pita wedges, crackers, or any other flatbread like sourdough naan.
 It's also delicious added to a cheese board!

-• Use it as a sandwich spread, like on my chicken avocado focaccia sandwich.
+• Use it as a sandwich spread, like on my chicken focaccia sandwich.

-• Thin it out with a bit of water (see "Tips" section above) and drizzle it on salads, like my tahini quinoa bowl with roasted eggplant, broccoli, and tofu and quinoa tabbouleh salad with chickpeas and avocado.
+• Thin it out with a bit of water (see "Tips" section above) and drizzle it on salads, like my tahini quinoa bowl and tabbouleh salad with quinoa.

 Frequently Asked Questions